drbean/curriculum/pages/homepage/markdown/AgainstAgency.md

 goals, rather than uses or a purpose, giving them capabilities that living things have?

+As a general principle, it is not necessary to propose a purpose or reason to explain something.

+    A: Why is he running up the stairs?
+    B: He always runs up stairs (on other occasions and other stairs)

+B's explanation is a good explanation.
+Many explanations in science saying how something is consistent with or the result of a more general principle are like this, aren't they.
+Avoiding teleological arguments about goals is one aim.

 And this agency, is that in the first or second sense of [DuplicitousAgent](DuplicitousAgent.html)?
 I think proposing intelligent agents, they mean the first